riyadattani/CV/README.md

 **BDO LLP** | *Junior Tax Associate - [Tax Dispute Resolution Department](https://www.bdo.co.uk/en-gb/services/tax/tax-dispute-resolution-services)* | Sep 2017 - Nov 2018

-- Involved in implementing strategic methods to resolving tax disputes between a client and HMRC
+- Involved in implementing strategic methods resolving tax disputes between a client and HMRC
 - Studied towards the CTA qualification which included clear writing and opinion writing skills, tax legislative reading and its application in practice
 - Computed tax calculations on MS Excel including adjustments to tax, late payment interest and penalties
 - Received excellent feedback from each senior colleague I worked with highlighting my interpersonal skills within the team and with the client, attention to detail when extracting relevant information from an extensive set of documents and efficiently completing tasks to a high standard